Efficient Bayesian estimation of the generalized Langevin equation from data: Conclusion and Outlook

-Due to the nonlinear drift and diffusion functions, the model further provides an extension to the intensively used autoregressive (AR) models which correspond to the time-discretized linear GLE \cite{GLE_PRE}.
-It is also worth mentioning again that our method provides an estimate of the SLE in the case $K=0$ and, thus, provides a Bayesian extension of the method presented in Ref.~\cite{KLEINHANS_MLE}.
+The model allows for arbitrary, nonlinear drift and diffusion functions.
+Consequently, it further provides an extension to the intensively used autoregressive (AR) models which correspond to the time-discretized linear GLE \cite{GLE_PRE,linearGLE_ARMA}.
+It is also worth mentioning again that our method yields an estimate of the SLE in the case $K=0$ and, thus, provides a direct Bayesian extension of the method presented in reference \cite{KLEINHANS_MLE} (for Bayesian coarse graining in the Markovian case of SLE models, see also references \cite{Hummer_2005,Bayes_MD_Markov,Bayes_MD_Markov_2}).

 Furthermore, in principle, the method can be extended to higher dimensional processes.
 Also the use of a nonlinear memory term $\sum_{k=1}^K\mathcal{K}_kf(\Delta X_{t,k})$ would be conceivable, if the function $f$ is parameterized in a piecewise constant manner as well.
 Aside from disjoint bins, it may also be possible to define overlapping bins, such that the values of $D^{(1)}$ and $D^{(2)}$ are estimated by means of a moving window in space.
 This could be advantageous for very fine-structured functions.
-In a more general sense, kernel functions can be employed to avoid the discretization effect of the binning approach \cite{LangevinMLE_kernelDensity}.
+In a more general sense, kernel functions may be employed to avoid the discretization effect of the binning approach \cite{LangevinMLE_kernelDensity,NadarayaWatson}.

 Regarding turbulence modeling it would also be of interest to apply our method to the analysis of the turbulent cascade in scale.
-In \cite{Friedrich1997prl, Renner2001jfm} it was found that the dynamics of velocity increments between different scales can be described as Markov process if the jump length is larger than $\Lambda$.
+In references \cite{Friedrich1997prl, Renner2001jfm} it was found that the dynamics of velocity increments between different scales can be described as Markov processes if the jump length between scales is larger than the Taylor length $\Lambda$.
 With our method this approach might be extended such that the description in scale is also possible for smaller jumps.\\